 Jake Garn is a graduate of the University of Utah.
 He served as a pilot in the U.S. Navy.
 He is a retired Brigadier General in the Utah Air National Guard and has logged more than 12,000 hours of flight time.
 He flew aboard the space shuttle Discovery in 1985.
 He is a former insurance executive and served as mayor of Salt Lake City prior to his election to the United States Senate in 1974.
 He served six years as Chairman of the Senate Committee on Banking, Housing and Urban Affairs.
 Senator Garn retired from the Senate in January 1993 and is now a self-employed consultant serving on a number of public and private boards.

 Early in his career Ron co-founded Health Benefits America (ABA) and stayed on until late 1998 as an executive after it was acquired by Automatic Data Processing, Inc. (ADP) in 1996.
-In 2000 he co-founded The Paradigm Group, a diversified holding company, dealing with venture capital, commercial real estate and entertainment and retired therefrom in 2012.
+In 2000 he co-founded The Paradigm Group, a diversified holding company, dealing with venture capital, commercial real estate and entertainment and retired from there in 2012.
 He has been Assistant to the President of the Mormon Tabernacle Choir and sang with the choir for 17 years.
 He graduated from Brigham Young University with a degree in Public Relations and a minor in Psychology in 1978.

 Prior to starting Bel Air, Reed was with Goldman, Sachs & Co. in Los Angeles, where he specialized in equity and fixed income portfolio management and was also involved in new business development and single stock risk management.
 Reed began his investment career in 1976.
 He received his B.A. and M.B.A. degrees from Brigham Young University.